 Muskegon Housing Commission

-Muskegon Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 21st, 2020, Muskegon Housing Commission has 1 waiting lists that are open now or opening soon.
+Muskegon Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 23rd, 2021, Muskegon Housing Commission has 1 waiting lists that are open now or opening soon.

 Muskegon Housing Commission serves Muskegon County.